nicoanadt/klb-workshop/README.md

      - Using Redshift Spectrum to query into S3 data lake

-     In this exercise we will explore Redshift Spectrum to automatically create the table for us based on the crawler object.
+     In this exercise we will explore Redshift Spectrum to automatically create the table for us based on the glue crawler object.

 2. Create external schema in Redshift